Terms & Conditions

 221 High Street

-Inngot uses the industry standard security measure of Secure Sockets Layer (SSL) technology to encrypt data.
+Inngot uses the industry-standard security measure of Secure Sockets Layer (SSL) technology to encrypt data.
 This functionality is supported by recent versions of all popular web browsers.
 SSL is used on all pages where sensitive data is required (including all credit/debit card information, e-mail addresses, passwords and other personal data).
 This measure makes it extremely difficult to read the data you enter in the unlikely event of its wrongful interception.

 SSL encryption is based on use of a “key” with two different parts – one private, the other public.
 Once a secure session is established, your web browser reads the public key provided by Inngot and uses it to encrypt your personal information.
 After the data has been encoded in this way, it is only readable using the private key, which is held securely by Inngot.

-An unbroken key or closed padlock icon will appear in the bottom border of most browsers to indicate that SSL security is in operation.
+An unbroken key or closed padlock icon will appear in the header of most browsers to indicate that SSL security is in operation.
 Clicking on the icon will display the digital certificate associated with the secure connection.
 The digital certificate is intended to confirm the identity of the remote computer to which you are sending your details.

 If you are concerned about possible theft or unauthorised viewing of confidential or personal information while you are communicating with the Inngot website, it is recommended that you review the security preference settings of your chosen web browser.
 Among other facilities, all popular browsers provide facilities for you to receive an alert or notification if a site’s identification is invalid, if your browser is about to change between secure and insecure transmissions, or if you attempt to send a transmission over an unsecured connection.